jezevec10/jstris-guide/guide.md

 ### Map Room

 The **Map Room** is a place to downstack the fastest through randomly-chosen, user-created maps.
 The (D=?%) displayed next to each map is the difficulty percentile of the map, with 0% being the easiest and 100% being the hardest.
-Maps with Perfect Clear Finish requirement are not included among the Maps.
+Maps with a Perfect Clear finish requirement are not included among the Maps.

 - - -